nicunavigation/main/README.md

 **Effective Date:** 7/28/2025

-NICU Navigation developed the **GIR Calculator** app to support clinical care in neonatal intensive care settings.
-This app is intended for use by healthcare professionals and is provided *as is*.
+NICU Navigation is developing app to support clinical care in neonatal intensive care settings.
+The apps are intended for use by healthcare professionals and is provided *as is*.

 ---

 ## Data Collection and Use

-The GIR Calculator app does **not collect, store, or share any personal or sensitive user data**.
+The apps do **not collect, store, or share any personal or sensitive user data**.

 Specifically: